AlexVazquez19/cse15l-lab-reports/lab-report-1-week-2.md

 ---
 Visual Studio Code is an Integrated Development Environment (IDE) that is used to maximize programmer efficiency thanks to featureslike syntax highlighting, autocomplete, support for multiple languages, debugging, and more.

-First go to https://code.visualstudio.com/download and download VSCode for your operating system.
+First go to [this link](https://code.visualstudio.com/download) and download VSCode for your operating system.
 You should see the page below.
 Because I am on MacOS, the rest of the steps in this guide will pertain to the MacOS operating system.

 ![screenshot 1](lab1-screenshots/lab1-screenshot1.png)